chklovski/CheckM2/README.md

 # CheckM2
 Rapid assessment of genome bins quality using machine learning.

 Unlike CheckM1, CheckM2 has universally trained machine learning models it applies regardless of taxonomic lineage to predict completeness/contamination of genomic bins.
 This allows it to incorporate many lineages in its training set that have few - or even just one - high-quality genomic representatives, by putting it in the context of all other organisms in the training set.
-As a result, CheckM2 is also highly accurate on organisms with reduced genomes or unusual biology, such as the Nanoarchaeota or Patescibacteria.
+As a result of the machine learning framework, CheckM2 is also highly accurate on organisms with reduced genomes or unusual biology, such as the Nanoarchaeota or Patescibacteria.

-CheckM2 uses two distinct machine learning models to predict genome quality.
+CheckM2 uses two distinct machine learning models to predict genome completeness.
 The 'general' gradient boost model is able to generalize well and is intended to be used on novel organisms/those not represented in RefSeq (roughly - better when at the level of novel Order, Class or Phylum).
-The 'specific' neural network model is much more accurate when predicting completeness or contamination of organisms closer related to the reference training set (roughly - better when at the level of novel Species, Genus or Family).
+The 'specific' neural network model is much more accurate when predicting completeness of organisms closer related to the reference training set (roughly - better when at the level of novel Species, Genus or Family).
+There is only one contamination model (based on gradient boost) which is applied regardless of taxonomic novelty and works well across all cases.

-CheckM2 uses a cosine similarity calculation to automatically determine the appropriate model for each input genome, but you can also force the use of a particular model, or get the prediction outputs for both.
+CheckM2 uses a cosine similarity calculation to automatically determine the appropriate model for each input genome, but you can also force the use of a particular completeness model, or get the prediction outputs for both.

 # Usage